-A lot of emphasis is put on the pH of garden soil.
 Soil pH is a measurement of the alkalinity or acidity of soil.
 Soil pH is measured on a scale of 1-14, with 7 as the neutral mark.
-Anything below 7 is considered acidic, or sour, soil and anything above 7 considered alkaline or sweet, soil.
+The ideal range for most plants is between 6–7.

 Most plants prefer a somewhat neutral pH, anything from 6.2 to 7.0.
 However there are many plants that are more specific in their pH needs, such as blueberries and azaleas, which like a very acidic soil, and lilacs and clematis, that prefer a more alkaline soil.
 There are even some, like hydrangeas, that change flower color depending on the soil's pH.